Project-OSmOSE/.github/profile/README.md

 transformed data.
 The lack of standardization in this chain complicates the technique required to carry it out and hinders the reproducibility of the analyses.

-The OSmOSE project aims to provide the acoustic community with open-source tools covering the entire chain, simplifying data processing and ensuring consistency in the analyses carried out within the community.
+The OSmOSE project provides the acoustic community with open-source tools covering the entire chain, simplifying data processing and ensuring consistency in the analyses carried out within the community.

 <br/>